balenaltd/handbook/Architecture-Calls.md

     - write custom integration for node/mixpanel and see how it goes

 - [How to merge all beaglebone applications into a single device type.](https://app.frontapp.com/open/cnv_5u4xpz)
+- Not sure if we should merge beaglebone types or deprecate and ignore
+    - Deploy beaglebone type and follow a 'compatible with' OS/device type approach
+ - **Actions:**
+    - We should start with creating a new beaglebone device type
+    - Then implement deprecation in UI/CLI/SDK.
+This means that we won't list them , but if an app has them it should act as normal
+    - Needs a brief spec to track/organise work & deprecation process (@shaunmulligan)

 - [Best way to give ARM builds personalities](https://app.frontapp.com/open/cnv_5u92hp)
   - Parse dockerfile, prepend commands with special binary and then it will run
   - **Action:**